 If you really are interested in graphic design just do it and try to immerse in the graphic design world before starting the course, like following blogs, youtubers, going to expositions, looking for design books, etc., so that you can make the most of the course when you actually take it.

 What would you say to someone who is skeptical about Shillington’s fast-paced course to change careers?

 The world is changing a lot; however, it seems schools and colleges continues the same.
 In that sense, I like how Shillington defies traditional education and has a unique offer for a specific target, but not only for them.

 Anything else you’d like to share?

 Yes!
 It is never too late for anything!
 Be a nice person and surround yourself by nice people.
 Don’t be afraid of dreaming as crazy as possible and take little steps into that direction.
+Do away with social and familiar mandates if necessary.
 Be bold!
 Fearing is boring.
 Lastly, follow zenhabits.com if you have the chance.
 It’s a great blog that inspired me to find simplicity and mindfulness in my life.

 Have you read any of our other study abroad series?
 We’ve spoken with Robyn Hunt who moved from Capetown to Sydney, Camila Rogelis who traded Bogotá for London and Mia Dellore who left Slovenia for Manchester.

 Want to study graphic design abroad?
 Study at Shillington in New York, London, Manchester, Sydney, Melbourne or Brisbane —>shillingtoneducation.com